Chapter 3:

 They shimmer in the breeze.

-The heat eases.
+The heat fades.

 The air breathes differently.

-Chieftain of Enalya (stepping back):
+Chief of Enalya (stepping back) –

-Baker (flour on her face):
+Baker (flour on her face) –

-Eden (touching a falling blossom):
+Eden (touching a fallen flower nearby) –

 “And all this… because he was bored…”

-“That boy… that prince…
+“That child… that prince…

-has something even the wind can’t explain.”
+has something not even the wind knows how to explain.”

 The villagers tremble.

-But not with fear.
+But not from fear.

-With wonder.
+From wonder.

-With a respect that needs no ceremony.
+From the kind of respect that needs no ceremony.

-He continues reading.
+He keeps reading.

-And the tree… continues to guard.
+And the tree… keeps protecting.

-SCENE — “The Dream That Brushed the Edge of the Cosmos”
+SCENE – The Dream That Brushed the Edge of the Cosmos

-Kagayaku had fallen asleep amid his books.
+Kagayaku had fallen asleep among his books.

-THE DREAM — The Chaos That Demanded a Name
+THE DREAM — The chaos that demanded a name

 In the dream, Kagayaku was not in Enalya.